Amy Harrop - June 6, 2020 - 9 min. read

 Studies show that a whopping 79% of people cite the cover design as a major reason behind why they chose to buy a certain book.

-Millionaire self-publishers know and exploit this fact and always work with skilled graphic designers to create the most compelling book covers possible for their offerings.
+Millionaire self-publishers know and exploit this fact and always work with skilled graphic designer to create the most compelling book covers possible for their offerings.

 There’s no denying it.
 Book covers sell, so make the best one you can for your highest chances of success.